technicalanxiety/technicalanxiety.github.io/_posts/2025-11-14-ops-changes-pt2.md

 tags:   [Governance, Operations]
 series: "Operational Change"
 series_part: 2
+description: "AI isn't just a buzzword anymore.
+It's quietly transforming how we deliver, operate, and support IT services."
 ---

 # The AI Revolution in Service Management: Intelligent Operations and Continuous Innovation